-It was considered complex when it was released because players needed to go through 4 different stages to win the game.
+They considered it complex when it was released because players needed to go through 4 different stages to win the game.

-In the 80s car racing was a popular sport that was loved by many people.
+In the 80s car racing was a popular sport many people loved.

 So when Pole Position was founded in 1982, everyone wanted to play it.

-When it was introduced in 1982, reports indicated it was the highest earning video game in 1983 in North America.
+When it was introduced in 1982, reports showed it was the highest earning video game in 1983 in North America.

-It involved driving skills where you are required to drive fast, avoid driving off the road, and avoiding obstacles.
+It involved driving skills where you were required to drive fast, avoid driving off the road, and avoiding obstacles.

 We can say that it’s the grandfather of many other racing games that were introduced later.